 LCFS Fuel Pathway and Verification Services Project Experience

+County of Santa Cruz, Landfill Gas Collection System Monitoring, Maintenance and Regulatory Compliance Engineering and Consulting Services, Santa Cruz, CA. As an Air Quality and Greenhouse Gas Specialist, Hannah was responsible for reviewing flare operational data, monitoring compliance with permit conditions, and completing semi-annual and annual Title V reports.
+She compiles data tables logging runtime, flow, methane, and more monthly for both flares at Buena Vista.
+The data analysis conducted by Hannah is utilized in the annual Landfill Methane Rule (LMR) and Greenhouse Gas reporting.

+Forward Landfill, Landfill Gas Collection System Monitoring, Maintenance and Regulatory Compliance Engineering and Consulting Services, Manteca, CA. As an Air Quality and Greenhouse Gas Specialist, Hannah completes all required reporting including annual and semi-annual Title V Reports, LMR reports, and GHG reports.
+Hannah provides non-routine support it items such as permitting, violation responses, district data requests, and more.
+Hannah monitors the GCCS to create startup, shutdown, and malfunction logs, and document compliance with permit conditions.

 Phillips 66, Verification of GHG Emissions Data Report, Wilmington, CA. In the role of Verifier-in-Training, Hannah verified client data by examining shipment receipts, inventory, meter calibrations, and feed analysis to confirm that the pathway calculator was accurately completed.
-She noted discrepancies between her findings and the client’s submitted pathway, and calculated the percent variation in the data to substantiate that the difference was negligible.
+She noted discrepancies between her findings and the client’s submitted pathway and calculated the percent variation in the data to substantiate that the difference was negligible.
 For this project, she submitted her conclusions to her supervisor for inclusion in the validation report.

 ACT Commodities, Low-Carbon Fuel Standards (LCFS) Pathway Validation, New York, NY.
 As Verifier-in-Training, Ms. Morse assisted in compiling relevant information into a sampling plan.
 She verified client data in the Pathway Validation Calculator by examining electricity bills, meter calibrations, Liquefied Natural Gas (LNG) production, and injection receipts.
-She noted discrepancies between her findings and the client’s submitted pathway, and communicated with the client to understand and resolve divergences between calculator inputs and reported data.
-After confirming that the pathway calculator included all appropriate data and information, she provided support in the completion and submittal of the validation report, which included data analysis, validation findings, and conformance evaluation.
+She noted discrepancies between her findings and the client’s submitted pathway and communicated with the client to understand and resolve divergences between calculator inputs and reported data.
+After confirming that the pathway calculator included all appropriate data and information, she provided support in the completion and submission of the validation report, which included data analysis, validation findings, and conformance evaluation.